 In recent years, some concerns have been raised in terms of potential violation of due process and the rights of defence of the defendant within the context of the public enforcement conducted by CONSOB.
 In that respect, however, it has been noted that the rights of defence as set out by the Italian Constitution should only refer to the jurisdictional proceedings and not to the administrative ones carried out by independent authorities, such as CONSOB.

 In 2016, a new CONSOB Regulation entered into force that apparently further safeguards the rights of the party under investigation.
 However, there are still some issues to be tackled.
-By way of example, after the preliminary ruling request submitted by the Italian Constitutional Court by order No. 117 dated 10 May 2019, the Court of Justice, by judgment dated 2 February 2021, has just clarified that the nemo tenetur se ipsum accusaere principle – according to which no one is bound to incriminate or accuse himself or herself – may also be claimed in the administrative proceedings handled by CONSOB, if they may lead to the imposition of administrative sanctions of criminal nature or to criminal liability.
+By way of example, after the preliminary ruling request submitted by the Italian Constitutional Court by order No. 117 dated 10 May 2019, the Court of Justice, by a judgment dated 2 February 2021, clarified that the nemo tenetur se ipsum accusare principle – according to which no one is bound to incriminate or accuse him or herself – may also be claimed in the administrative proceedings handled by CONSOB, if they may lead to the imposition of administrative sanctions of criminal nature or to criminal liability.

 To illustrate the procedure of criminal claims, the first phase (the investigation phase) is handled by the public prosecutor with the supervision of the judge in charge of the preliminary investigation.
 The claims are then assigned to the judge in charge of the preliminary hearings and, lastly, to the court.